PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ## Input Fields that Auto-clear
 Note that `InputText` and `MultiLine` Elements can be **cleared** when performing a `read`.
 If you want your input field to be cleared after a `window.read` then you can set the `do_not_clear` parameter to False when creating those elements.
 The clear is turned on and off on an element by element basis.

-The reasoning behind this is that Persistent Windows are often "forms".
-When "submitting" a form you want to have all of the fields left blank so the next entry of data will start with a fresh window.
+The reasoning behind this, is that Persistent Windows are often "forms".
+When "submitting" a form, you want to have all of the fields left blank so that the next entry of data will start with a fresh window.
 Also, when implementing a "Chat Window" type of interface, after each read / send of the chat data, you want the input field cleared.
 Think of it as a Texting application.
 Would you want to have to clear your previous text if you want to send a second text?

 ## Basic Persistent Window Design Pattern